iCliniq Logo

 Hello doctor,

-My 26 month old son had a 100-degree fever yesterday morning.
-So, I gave him Combiflam and he was fine the entire day.
-The next morning, he got a fever of 103-degree.
-So, we took him to the doctor, who said that it is a throat infection.
+My 26-month-old son had a 100-degree fever yesterday morning.
+So, I gave him Combiflam, and he was fine the entire day.
+The next morning, he got a fever of 103 degrees.
+So, we took him to the doctor, who said that it was a throat infection.
 Besides a fever and mild cough, he did not have any other symptoms.
-I have given him the medicines again now and he is fine.
+I have given him the medicines again now, and he is fine.
 I am worried about swine flu.
 Should we get tested for it?
+Please guide.

 Hello,